MicrosoftDocs/dynamics-365-fraud-protection/content/ap-scorecard.md

 ## Account protection assessment type

-You can select the type of account protection assessment by using the **Tab** menu at the top of the page.
-The following types are available:
+Select one of the following assessment types from the **Fraud assessment** dropdown in the left-hand navigation and navigate to the **Scorecard** tab:

 - Account Creation
 - Account Login